Wedding Photography Budget Hack: Staged Wedding Exits

 Exit photos are always some of my favorite images from every wedding I photograph.
 I’m drawn to capturing emotion, and exits always show the sheer joy expressed when couples realize that married life has officially begun!

 I’d so much rather have a couple fake an exit than let me leave without covering their exit at all.
 I think it’s such a monumental moment — family and friends are there supporting you and your new spouse as you leave to start your life together — and that memory deserves preservation.

 Besides that, I love that they make the best ending for wedding albums.
 Without it, viewers of your album will see the last few pages of your wedding album full of dancing and reception events, but never reach a formal conclusion from the evening.
-I think photos of your grand exit gives the most satisfying and joyous album ending.
+I think photos of your grand exit give the most satisfying and joyous album ending.

 Why should you fake your wedding exit?

 Overall, there’s nothing not to love about staged exits.
 You get another precious, once-in-a-lifetime moment photographed, and you don’t even have to pay extra for it.
 Don’t hesitate to ask your photographer about incorporating a staged exit into their schedule — they will love the idea just as much as you do.
 They want to give you as many photos as possible while working within their allotted timeframe, so staging exits is a win for everyone.